 MHO E assesses whether surface water administration was needed during the previous year to ensure Compact compliance.
-Note that any administration that is automatically trigged under terms of the Final Settlement Stipulation (FSS) is not evaluated as part of MHO E.
+Note that any administration that is automatically triggered under terms of the FSS is not evaluated as part of MHO E.

-MHO E was evaluated in 2022 to review progress on the basin-wide plan.
-Results were presented at the fourth annual meeting, which took place in November 2022.
-The analysis and results can be found on page 69 of the Fourth Annual Report for the Republican River Basin-Wide Plan: Data and Progress Updates, 2021 (November 15, 2022), which can be downloaded from the basin-wide plan website, https://rrbwp.nebraska.gov.
-The current year's evaluation of MHO E can be found under "MHO E Evaluation" on page 68 of this report.
+MHO E was evaluated for 2022 to review progress on the basin-wide plan.
+Results were presented at the fifth annual meeting, which took place in November 2023.
+The analysis and results can be found on page 69 of the Fifth Annual Report for the Republican River Basin-Wide Plan: Data and Progress Updates, 2022 (November 15, 2023), which can be downloaded from the basin-wide plan website, https://rrbwp.nebraska.gov.

+The current year's evaluation of MHO E can be found under "MHO E Evaluation" on page 70 of this report.